effekseer/docs_tool/source/en/ToolTutorial/material_03.md

 In this chapter, the flames from the previous chapter will be made available for general use.

 <div align="center">
-<iframe src='../../Effects/viewer_ja.html#Tutorials/Mat_03/Fire.efkefc'></iframe>
+<iframe src='../../Effects/viewer_en.html#Tutorials/Mat_03/Fire.efkefc'></iframe>
 <p>Effects to be created in this chapter</p>
 </div>

 ## Create

 In this chapter, we will make changes based on the effects we created in the previous chapter.
-For the sake of clarity, we have changed the lifespan of the particles.
+For the sake of clarity, we have changed the lifetime of the particles.

 <a href="../../Effects/Tutorials/Mat_03_01.zip">Download</a>